catch1981/MandemOS-Hecate/README.md

    The server logs each conversation to `conversation.log` so you can read back the dialogue later.

-   A health check endpoint is available at `http://localhost:8080/health`.
+   A health check endpoint is available at `http://<host>:<port>/health` (default `localhost:8080`).
    Load balancers can poll this URL to verify the service is running.

 3. Open `index.html` in your browser.
-The page will communicate with the server running on `localhost:8080`.
+The page will communicate with the server at `http://localhost:8080` by default.
+   Set the `PORT` environment variable or use the `--port` option to run additional instances on different ports on Windows, macOS, or Linux.

 ### Command Line Chat
 If you prefer to talk to Hecate directly in your terminal, run the small CLI utility: